Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

-In this paper, we presented majorization minimization (MM) methods for distributed PGO that has important applications in multi-robot SLAM.
+We presented majorization minimization (MM) methods for distributed PGO that has important applications in multi-robot SLAM.
 Our MM methods had provable convergence for a broad class of robust loss kernels in robotics and computer vision.
 Furthermore, we elaborated on the use of Nesterov's method and adaptive restart for acceleration and developed accelerated MM methods $\ammc$ and $\ammd$ without sacrifice of convergence guarantees.
-In particular, we designed a novel adaptive restart scheme making the $\ammd$ method without a master node comparable to the $\ammc$ method using a master node for information aggregation.
+In particular, we designed a novel adaptive restart scheme making $\ammd$ without a master node comparable to $\ammc$ using a master node for information aggregation.
 The extensive experiments on numerous 2D and 3D SLAM datasets indicated that our MM methods outperformed existing state-of-the-art methods and robustly handled distributed PGO with outlier inter-node loop closures.

 Our MM methods for distributed PGO can be improved as follows.
 A more tractable and robust initialization technique is definitely beneficial to the accuracy and efficiency of distributed PGO.
-Even though our MM methods have relatively reliable performances against outliers, a more complete theoretical analysis for robust distributed PGO is still necessary.
-Lastly, all the nodes are now required to work synchronously, and we plan to extend our MM methods to asynchronous distributed PGO in the future.
+Even though our MM methods have reliable performances against outliers, a more complete theoretical analysis for robust distributed PGO is still necessary.
+We might also extend our MM methods for differentiable distributed PGO \cite{pineda2022theseus}.
+In addition, our MM methods can be implemented as local solvers for distributed certifiably correct PGO \cite{tian2019distributed} to handle poor or random initialization.
+Since all the nodes are now assumed to be synchronized, it is necessary and useful to extend our MM methods for asynchronous distributed PGO. {\highlight Lastly, real multi-robot tests might make the results of our MM methods more convincing where not only the optimization time but also the communication overhead can be validated.}